top of page

 When managing peri-implantisis, dentists usually focus on infection control, detoxification of implant surfaces, regeneration of lost tissues, and plaque-control regimens.
 Laser is able to accomplish most of those things.
 The Er:YAG laser is used to remove microbial composition on the implant without damaging it and to treat the damaged bone tissue around the implant.
 Following Er:YAG treatment, the Nd:YAG laser is used to reduce bacteria and promote biostimulation.
 Laser treatment is suitable both for peri-implant mucositis and peri-implantitis .

-Step 2: Nd:YAG laser promotes faster healing by decontaminating and stimulation regeneration of the the tissues.
+Nd:YAG laser promotes faster healing by decontaminating and stimulation regeneration of the tissues.
 This step treats inflammation, swelling, and bleeding of soft-tissue lesions.
 Most importantly, this step can be handled without surgery, and healthy peri-implant tissue assures greater long-term implant success.

 Laser therapy for peri-implantitis encourages wound healing.
 It does so by stimulating mitochondria in cells to produce energy (ATP), which helps the wound to heal faster.
 Additionally, lasers eliminate bleeding by sealing blood vessels, therefore increasing visibility and improving the speed and accuracy of the procedure.